hojadurdy/Flux_Capacitor_Mini_USB-C/README.md

-# Flux Capacitor Mini USB-C
+# Flux Capacitor Mini with USB-C
 Mini Flux Capacitor with USB-C port that is used to recharge internal battery.